pmndrs/react-three-fiber/readme.md

 }
 ```

-#### Compose your scene
+#### Compose the scene

 Either use `Canvas`, which you can think of as a portal to threejs inside your regular dom graph.
 Everything within it is a [native threejs element](https://threejs.org/docs).
+If you want to mix Webgl and Html (react-dom) this is what you should use.

 ```jsx
 ReactDOM.render(